MananDhiman/Code-Snippets/01-android/Jetpack-Compose.md

 # Jetpack Compose

 - Declarative.
 UI built in kotlin using lambda functions annotated by @Composable.
-- Need to use state variables, when state changes, component is recomposed.
+- Need to use state variables, when state changes, component is recomposed so reset to default value.
 Goal is to update state
-- use remember so initial val not always loaded. remember remembers last value. mutablestateof rerenders UI when value change. comp fun called any time, so essential to have a remember
+- use remember so initial value not always loaded. remember remembers last value. mutableStateOf rerenders UI when value change. composable function called any time, so essential to have a remember
 - Can write logic inside composable functions.
-Funs rendered in order written, effects applied accordingly
+Functions rendered in order written, effects applied accordingly
 - function can be outside class
 - the only way to update it is by calling the same composable with new arguments.
-- Best practtice to have modifier param in composable
+- Best practice to have modifier param in composable

 Live Preview